dalong0514/readnotes/20190201读书笔记/2019039The-Art-of-Insight-in-Science-and-EngineeringR00.md

 Sharing Like my earlier Street-Fighting Mathematics [33], this book is licensed under a this work Creative Commons Attribution–Noncommercial–Share Alike license.
 MIT Press and I hope that you will improve and share the work noncommer-cially, and we would gladly receive corrections and suggestions.

-Inter- The most effective teacher is a skilled tutor [2].
+The most effective teacher is a skilled tutor [2].
 A tutor asks many questions, spersed because questioning, wondering, and discussing promote learning.
-Ques-ques- tions of two types are interspersed through the book.
+Questions of two types are interspersed through the book.
 Questions marked with tions a in the margin, which a tutor would pose during a tutorial, ask you to develop the next steps of an argument.
 They are answered in the subsequent text, where you can check your thinking.
 Numbered problems, marked with a shaded background, which a tutor would give you to take home, ask you to practice the tool, to extend an example, to use several tools, and even to resolve an occasional paradox.
 Merely watching workout videos produces little fitness!
 So, try many questions of both types.

 Improve Through your effort, mastery will come — and with a broad benefit.
 As the our physicist Edwin Jaynes said of teaching [25]: